bewisepublic/qset/README.md

-# qset
+# Question Sets

-Question Set for Interview
+This is a simple question set that reflects the minimum requirements for what we do.